 #1 Lago di Braies (Pragser Wildsee)

 Lake Carezza is an emerald-green body of water in the southwestern part of the Dolomites.
 The area around the lake is an extremely popular excursion destination, thanks to the particularly beautiful surroundings in which it can be found.
-The peak of the Latemar being reflected on the surface of the water is an iconic picture of the place.
+The peak of the Latemar reflected on the water's surface is an iconic picture of the place.

-You should also visit the lake at sunrise and sunset, both events will give you a wonderful view.
+It would be best to visit the lake at sunrise and sunset, both events will give you a fantastic view.
 If only one can fit into your program, you may also want to expect that far fewer people will visit here in the morning than at sunset.
-One thing is for sure in both cases: you will be able to take a wonderful photo.
+One thing is for sure in both cases: you can take a wonderful photo.

 Interestingly, the locals also call this place Rainbow Lake, as this phenomenon often appears above the lake.
 Legend has it that once a witch caught a rainbow from the sky, smashed it, and the multitude of gems that resulted from it sank deep into the lake, making it so colourful these days.